 - 3:30-5:30 – Optional After-School Program for Students

 Afternoons for TFs start at 3:45 pm.
-There is a faculty meeting every day from 3:45 – 4:15 pm.
-Two days per week, you’ll come together with other TFs from 4:15 – 5:15 pm to connect and reflect with your colleagues and prepare for upcoming special events.
-Other days, you’ll have that time to meet with your committee or elective co-teacher, check in on your students in the after-school program, or work on lesson plans.
-Keep in mind that even after leaving campus, you’ll have a significant amount of work to do.
+There is a faculty meeting most days from 3:45 – 4:15 pm.
+Once a week, faculty meeting will extend until 4:45 pm, allowing time to prepare for upcoming special events.
+Other days, you’ll have that time to meet with your committee, check in on your students in the after-school program, or work on lesson plans.
+Keep in mind that even after leaving campus, you’ll have work to do.
 Also, there are several evenings throughout the summer when important mandatory events are scheduled.
 See A Day in the Life for more information.

 8. How do I apply?

 The application for summer 2024 Teaching Fellow positions is now live!
 Deadlines are January 18, 2024 (Early Action) and February 29, 2024 (Regular Decision), though we encourage candidates to apply by the Early Action deadline if possible.
 Prior to applying, please thoroughly review the 2024 Site Directory and this section of our website.
 Questions can be directed to Sara Marcopulos-Riberal, Director of Curriculum and Instruction.

 10. Do I get to choose which class I teach?